 The construction of the rotating bezel is extremely important in terms of safety.
-To prevent any risks to the life and health of the diver, the solution we use in the T1, T2 and U1000 series is based on two elements
+To prevent any risks to the life and health of the diver, the solution we use in the T1, T2, U1000 and T50 series is based on two elements

 One is the captive design of the rotating bezel, which differs greatly from that of conventional snap-in mechanisms.
 A special design prevents the rotating bezel from becoming detached as the result of catching or being accidentally knocked, causing the set time to be lost.